DP-LDMs: Differentially Private Latent Diffusion Models: Experiments

-{\bf Applying LoRA to DP-LDM.} To reduce the fine-tuning parameters, previous work \citep{yu2022differentially} has explored LoRA during training.
-We performed additional experiments by applying LoRA to the QKV matrices in all the attention modules.
-As shown in \tabref{lora}, LoRA was not particularly useful and our current DP-LDM still outperformed.
-This might surprise readers.
-However, this phenomenon was previously observed in fine-tuning LLMs \citep{li2021large}.
-They reasoned that the large batch size improves the signal-to-noise ratio (shown in Fig 3 [1] of \citet{li2021large}), which significantly helps improve the performance of the model with full updates.
-We find that this is analogous to our results.
-When we fine-tune the parameters in the attention modules in their original ranks, we keep the full-rank information, while low-rank approximations generally lose information.
-Due to the large batch size we use (bs=8192), we maintain a relatively good signal-to-noise ratio in the gradients perturbed by DP-SGD, which leads to better performance than LoRA at the same privacy level.
-It could be an intriguing direction to pursue whether the intrinsic dimensionality of the gradients is truly low when fine-tuning DP-LDMs, through the metric used in \citet{aghajanyan2020intrinsic} to empirically evaluate the intrinsic dimension.
+Previous work \citep{yu2022differentially} has explored LoRA during training to reduce the fine-tuning parameters.
+We performed additional experiments by applying LoRA to the QKV matrices in all the attention modules for CelebA64, CIFAR10, and Camelyon17 datasets. { In LoRA, each QKV matrix is reparameterized as $W_{\text{new}}=W_{\text{pretrained}}+\frac{\alpha}{\text{rank}}\cdot BA$, where $W_{\text{new}}$ is the desired result of finetuning, $W_{\text{pretrained}}$ is the pretrained weight matrix, $A$ and $B$ are the low rank matrices, and $\alpha$ is a scaling hyperparameter.
+Following \citet{lora}, we set $\alpha$ to be equal to the first rank we try for each experiment, which in all of our runs is $1$.
+In DP-LoRA, A and B are updated during fine-tuning with DP-SGD and $W_{\text{pretrained}}$ is frozen. } As shown in \tabref{lora} and \tabref{lora_cc}, DP-LoRA was not particularly useful under the LDMs and our current DP-LDM still outperformed.
+A possible explanation could be the phenomenon previously observed in fine-tuning LLMs \citep{li2021large}: They reasoned that the large batch size improves the signal-to-noise ratio (shown in Fig 3 [1] of \citet{li2021large}), which significantly helps improve the performance of the model with full updates, compared to low-rank updates.